Live Stream Pinewood Derby

 There are 3 streaming services that come to mind for free streaming that will allow everyone to watch.

-There will be 2 subjects you’ll need to YouTube prior to adding this all together.
-We are not going to go in great depth simply because there are so MANY videos already online to watch.
+There will be 2 subjects you’ll need to research on YouTube prior to adding this all together.
+We are not going to go in great depth, simply because there are so MANY videos already online to watch.

 - How to use Twitch streaming service which is how we will bring everyone together.

 - The OBS Studio broadcasting is the core component in this entire process.
-Please take time in understanding this software.
+Please take your time in understanding this software.
 Please understand that anything on this computer can be displayed during this time.
-Be sure your PC is 100% -G rated just in case the internet gods are against you.
+Be sure your PC is 100% G-rated just in case the internet gods are against you.

-- Slides show of cars – show all the cars, the names of their cars, and the owners
+- Slideshow of cars – show all the cars, the names of their cars, and the owners

-- Award show of cars – will be last scene of the day. suggest show car, award, owner
+- Award show of cars – will be last scene of the day.
+I suggest show car, award, owner.

 - Actual race – webcams of track starting gate, full track, finish line, race management software showing placing and times

-- Technical Difficulties – If bad things happen….
-Probably could substitute to slide show of cars.
-Key here is to show master of ceremony at all times so that there is not dead air.
+- Technical Difficulties – if bad things happen… probably can default to a slide show of the cars.
+Key here is to show Master of Ceremony at all times, so that there is not dead air.
 Nothing happening on a live stream is not a good thing.

 Derby Dust guide to Live Stream Pinewood Derby

-I am currently in the works and hopefully able to finish a complete walk through my version by end of September 2020.
+I am currently in the works and hopefully able to finish a complete walkthrough of my version by the end of September 2020.
 I plan on using the free DerbyNet racing management with a supported track timer, free OBS Streaming Studio mixer to make all the inputs into one screen, the streaming service Twitch as a means of streaming.
-The OBS software has numerous built in streaming service plugins if you want to try YouTube or Facebook Live.
-Derby Dust walk through guide coming soon.
+The OBS software has numerous built-in streaming service plugins if you want to try YouTube or Facebook Live.
+Derby Dust walkthrough guide coming soon.